-9.21 Emperor Helmet
+9.22 Emperor Helmet

-see Cassis madagascarensis (9.11).
+see Cassis madagascariensis (9.12).

-9.22 Fusconaia flava
+9.23 Fusconaia flava

 Fusconaia flava (Rafinesque, 1820) is a natural pearl producing freshwater bivalve mollusc found in the USA, otherwise known as the Wabash Pigtoe or just Pigtoe; it is a triangular shell with a shallow sulcus usually present on the side with rough cloth like periostracum, and deep beak cavity.
 The nacre is white or tinged with salmon and iridescent.
 Fusconaia flava lives in creeks to large rivers in mud, sand, or gravel.